zpro11/ZLockCore/README.md

    - With the vault unlocked, click the "Add Files" button and select the files
 4. **Lock the vault**
    - Click the "Lock" button.
 The files will be encrypted again
+   - (If the safe contained a folder, the folder will be broken up, meaning that everything contained in the folder will be removed from it and the folder will be deleted.
+However, the files will not be lost.)
 5. **Open the vault**
    - With the vault unlocked, click the "Show Vault" button
 6. **Reset password**